Volunteer Needs/Opportunities: Descriptions

 - Dispose of any trash

-- Clean any obvious mud from shoes
+- Clean any obvious mud tracked in by running shoes

-- Sweep if needed
+- Sweep and/or vacuum as needed

 Look for anything else that needs to be done.
 If you see anything that needs extra attention, repair, etc., let the coaches know.
 When possible, find something encouraging to say to a facility staff member.